discourse/discourse/DEVELOPMENT.md

 In a few seconds, rails will start server pages.
 To access them, open a web browser to http://localhost:4000 - if it all worked you should see discourse!
 Congratulations, you are ready to start working!

 You can now edit files on your local file system, using your favorite text editor or IDE.
-When you reload your web browser, it should have the latest changed.
+When you reload your web browser, it should have the latest changes.

 ### Guard + Rspec